bennovandorst/Rider-Agent/README.md

 ## Architecture

-Rider-Server consists of the following components:
+Rider-Agent consists of the following components:

 1. **Telemetry Service**: Connects to EA F1 games via UDP and receives telemetry data
 2. **Messaging Service**: Handles communication with RabbitMQ for message queuing